lily-coder/lily-coder/README.md

-#  Hi there :wave:, I'm Lilian Moraa
+#  Hi there :wave:, I'm Lilian Moraa.

 ### Glad to see you there